AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/config-dm.md

 1. Click **[!UICONTROL Connect to Dynamic Media]**.
 1. In the **[!UICONTROL Change Password]** dialog box, do the following:

-   * In the **[!UICONTROL New Password]** field, enter a new password that contains one upper-case character and is 8-25 characters long.
+   * In the **[!UICONTROL New Password]** field, enter a new password that contains a minimum of one upper-case character and one number, and consist of 8-25 characters.
 (Note that the **[!UICONTROL Current Password]** field is intentionally pre-filled and hidden from any interaction.)

       If necessary, you can check the spelling of a password you have typed or retyped by tapping the password eye icon to reveal the password.
 Tap the icon again to hide the password.